 At its’ core, Palazzolo’s role is to shift passersby into collaborators.
 This mode of engagement entails considerable multi-tasking: amiable confidence to reach out, focus to block-out the swirling chaos, presence to slow down the fast-paced environment to an intimate encounter, concentration and adroit dexterity to draw likenesses, patience to listen, empathy to inquire and care about another’s point of view, and personal reflection to negotiate shared meaning.

-Below is an account of the experiments, which began in the summer of 2016 and continue to the present.
-The discourse focuses on the development of contextual relationships.
-The brief analysis includes an alternative version that is running concurrently and the premise for The Self-Othering Experiments.
+Below is an account of the experiments, which began in the summer of 2016 to the winter of 2017.

 Palazzolo situated the experiments in different parts of Times Square to learn from each location and tailor his practice to the challenging conditions.
 He started out on the sidewalk of 42nd Street between 7th & 8th Avenues.
 Here, Palazzolo gained knowledge about the Times Square district and moved the experiments to the main plaza to increase the visibility.
 Eventually, Palazzolo relocated to the corner of 45th and Broadway to focus the lens of the experiments.
 Collaborating in the glow of the Nasdaq Showroom highlights the urgency of social bonding.